-Fatigue can be a relentless symptom.
+Fatigue can be a relentless symptom with fibromyalgia.
 Chronic fatigue is one of the most common symptoms of FM, right with deep muscle pain and body aches.
 But it isn’t normal fatigue.
 The feeling of fatigue, weakness and just exhaustion can lead to things like social isolation and depression.
 Even hours of rest doesn’t alleviate it.
 It is often described as flu-like, crippling and exhausting.

 The fatigue with fibromyalgia syndrome (FMS) often coincides with mood disturbances, anxiety, or depression.
 People with fibromyalgia may describe their sleep as unrefreshing or light.
 Some people with fibromyalgia have pain and achiness around the joints in the neck, shoulder, back, and hips.
 This makes it even more difficult to sleep and worsens their daytime feelings of sleepiness and fatigue.